eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: core

 ^^^^^^^^^^^^^^^^^^^^^^^^
-connect <host> <[+]port>
+connect <host> <[+|-]port>
 ^^^^^^^^^^^^^^^^^^^^^^^^

   Description: makes an outgoing connection attempt and creates a dcc entry for it.
 A 'control' command should be used immediately after a successful 'connect' so no input is lost.
-If the port is prefixed with a plus sign, SSL encrypted connection will be attempted.
+If the port is prefixed with a plus sign, SSL encrypted connection will be attempted, when prefixed with a minus sign, secure connections are disallowed.

   Returns: idx of the new connection